reductstore/data-checker/README.md

 # data-checker
-A simple writer/reader to validate data in Reduct Storage
+A simple writer/reader to validate data in ReductStore